'Bomb Cyclone' Paralyzes Central U.S., Bringing Snow, Floods And Dangerous Winds

 Got some incredible video of the tornado in Union County Kentucky today.
 Hope everyone is safe! @14News @Paige14News @Beth14News @USTornadoes @ReedTimmerAccu @NWSPaducah pic.twitter.com/09NUbs990n— Kirk Greenwell (@BluegrassAg) March 14, 2019

-Anyone seeking good weather news may want to look toward California, which has finally gotten some good news after enduring tragic weather and climate events, from fires to flooding.
-But now, as member station KPBS reports, "California is free of drought and only a small amount of territory remains in the lesser condition of abnormal dryness after a very wet winter."
+Anyone seeking good weather news might want to look toward California, which has finally gotten some good news after enduring tragic weather and climate events, from fires to flooding.
+As member station KPBS reports, "California is free of drought and only a small amount of territory remains in the lesser condition of abnormal dryness after a very wet winter."